MHDNoronha/MHDNoronha/README.md

 - 💬 Ask me about **Ruby on Rails, Javascript, HTML5, CSS3, SQL, Git and my experiences coding so far.**

 - ⚡ Fun fact **I have 6 years experience as a teacher.
 Looking to bring my eye for detail, communication skills and ability to cater for a diverse range of needs and interests to tech!
-Now immersed in tech, learning React via a skills course following graduation from Le Wagon's Web Development bootcamp in July 2023**
+Now immersed in tech, learning React via a skills course following graduation from Le Wagon's Web Development bootcamp in July 2023.
+Also learning Finnish in my spare time, which unfortunately is as complicated as coding.**

 <h3 align="left"> 📫 Connect with me: https://www.linkedin.com/in/mhdn/</h3>
 <p align="left">